dipakml/Machine-Predictive-Maintenance/README.md

 - After downloading, cd into the working directory.
 - Begin a new virtual environment with Python 3 and activate it.
 - Install the required packages using pip install -r requirements.txt
-- Execute the command: python app.py
+- Execute the command: streamlit run app.py

 ### Note: